ultrasamad/shopping-cart/README.md

 ## Usage

-Pull in the Cart.php class and instantiate a cart object passing in your source data.
+Instantiate a Cart object passing in your source data.
-Your source data needs to be an array in a certain format which you can easily build on from your data.
+In a real application, you won't be passing data to the cart though.
+And in that case the constructor will not be needed.

 ```
 $products = [